jaakkopy/chat-match-app/README.md

 # About
-- An app where users can browse other users, like them and dislike them.
+- An app made for a school project where users can browse other users, like them and dislike them.
 - The users who have liked each other can chat in real time and send messages even if the other user is offline.
 - The app is based on the standard client/server model.